-On the other hand, there is set of reasons you should be extremely careful with discounts usage:
+On the other hand, there is a set of reasons you should consider extra carefully in regards to discounts usage:

 - Brand devaluation.
-Customers often get an assumption in case you are using discounts, your business is in trouble as you incentivise them for a purchase.
+Customers often get the assumption that if you are using discounts, your business is in trouble as you need to incentivise them to make a purchase.

 - Customers conditioning.
-In case you are launching discount campaigns often, your constant customers will get conditioned ? which is rational ? and will wait for sales period to buy a product.
-Sunil Gupta and Lee G. Cooper, in their “The Discounting of Discounts and Promotion Thresholds” research, state that “constant discounting leads to conditioning of the customers and shift of perception of what vendor offers.
-Customers believe that offered discount still keeps the margin of the vendor way higher than stated and cut the rates of offered discounts up to 10%”.
+If you are frequently launching discount campaigns, your regular customers will get conditioned – which is rational – and will wait for sales period to buy a product.
+Sunil Gupta and Lee G. Cooper, in their “The Discounting of Discounts and Promotion Thresholds” research, state that “constant discounting leads to conditioning of the customers and a shift in perception of what vendor offers.
+Customers believe that offered discounts still keep the margin of the vendor way higher than stated and cut the rates of offered discounts by up to 10%”.

 - Misfocus of Marketing department.
-Often ecommerce store owners push their marketers to launch more sales to incentivise customers.
-As a result whole strategy becomes misplaced with “holidays newsletter from specific company”.
-Discounts are important, but they are just an element of the Marketing strategy, specifically ?
-Pricing strategy.
+Often ecommerce store owners too often push their marketers to launch more sales to incentivise customers.
+As a result, the whole strategy becomes misplaced with “holidays newsletter from specific company”.
+Discounts are important, but they are just an element of the Marketing strategy, specifically the Pricing strategy.

 Short term sales driving

-Oh yes, that is the field they are insanely good at.
-At least for some time.
-Why is it so?
-Users got conditioned ? they know they can expect a sale so why to pay more?
-Absolutely rational, I think.
-Than how can we avoid this issue?
-There’s gotta be a way, right?
-Here you are ? a set of tips:
+Oh yes, that is the field discounts are insanely good at-- at least for a set period of time.
+Why is this the case?
+Users have been conditioned – they know they can expect a sale, so why to pay more?
+It's absolutely rational, I think.
+In that case, how can we avoid this issue?
+What's the solution?
+Ask and you shall receive!
+Here is a set of tips to consider:

-- Craft campaigns around occasions ? not the other way round.
+- Craft campaigns around special occasions – not the other way round.

-- Avoid building the routine.
-Leave a sense of unexpected mystery for your customers.
-Otherwise they might get used to it and only buy special offers.
-Expecting extra-special sales.
+- Avoid building too much routine.
+Leave a sense of mystery for your customers.
+Otherwise, they might get used to it and only buy special offers, always expecting extra-special sales.